-The latest findings of the Diabetes UK-funded Diabetes Remission Clinical Trial (DiRECT) have revealed that more than a third (36%) of people with Type 2 diabetes who took part in the weight management programme, delivered in GP practices, are in remission two years later.
+The findings of the Diabetes UK-funded Diabetes Remission Clinical Trial (DiRECT) have revealed that more than a third (36%) of people with type 2 diabetes who took part in the weight management programme, delivered in GP practices, are in remission two years later.

-The results were announced today at our Professional Conference and published in The Lancet Diabetes & Endocrinology.
+The results were announced at our Professional Conference in 2019 and published in The Lancet Diabetes & Endocrinology.

 Remission is closely linked to weight loss, 64% of participants who lost more than 10 kilos were in remission at two years.
 Participants regained some weight, as expected, between the first and second years of the trial.
 However, those who were in remission after one year, and who had stayed in remission, had lost a greater amount of weight on average (15.5 kilos) than those who didn’t stay in remission (12 kilos).

 As well as resulting in remission for some people, there appear to be additional benefits to taking part in a weight management programme overall.
 These include a reported better quality of life, improved blood glucose levels and a reduced need for diabetes medications.

 The future of remission research

 Understanding why significant weight loss results in remission of Type 2 diabetes is at the heart of DiRECT.
 Studies have so far revealed that weight loss reduces the levels of fat inside the liver and pancreas, which in turn leads to the pancreas ‘rebooting’ insulin production again.

 By understanding the biology of remission, Professors Taylor and Lean believe it should be possible to provide better care for people diagnosed with Type 2 diabetes in the future.